Dyalog/APLCourse/docs/multidimensional-and-nested-arrays.md

 	The shape returns a vector which describes the length of each axis.
 Whether there are five axes or no axes, the result of `⍴⍵` is always a vector.

 ## Simple array selection
 When you have a collection of data represented as an array, you often want to use only some subset of the data.
-There are a few selection methods in APL, and [the next section](./selecting-from-arrays.md) is dedicated to them.
+There are a few selection methods in APL, and [there is a section](./selecting-from-arrays.md) dedicated to them.
 Here we show two constructs which can be used to select any sub-array from any array.

 ```APL
       a ← 2 3 4⍴⎕A